New Construction

 • Modern electrical (200-amp panel), plumbing (PEX), and HVAC (high-SEER) systems

-If you factor in lower utility costs and avoided maintenance (existing homes typically need $1,500 to $3,000/year in repairs per HomeAdvisor research), the new construction premium can justify itself over a 7 to 10 year ownership horizon in most markets.
+If you factor in lower utility costs and avoided near-term maintenance, the new construction premium can justify itself over a 7 to 10 year ownership horizon in some markets.
+But the decision should be local: compare a real build budget against comparable existing homes, not only against national medians.

 For drywall budgeting specifically, see our in-depth Drywall Cost guide — drywall alone represents 4 to 6% of a new home's hard construction budget.